gcc-mirror/gcc/gcc/config/sh/sh.md

   "fmul.s	%1, %2, %0"
   [(set_attr "type" "fparith_media")])

+;; FIXME: These fmac combine pass assisting specifics are obsolete since ;;	  we now use the FMA patterns, which do not depend on the combine ;;	  pass anymore.
 ;; Unfortunately, the combiner is unable to cope with the USE of the FPSCR ;; register in feeding fp instructions.
 Thus, in order to generate fmac, ;; we start out with a mulsf pattern that does not depend on fpscr.